Data Rescue for Windows Review

 Data Rescue uses an algorithm to scan your computer’s drive for missing data.
 It uses your file system to piece together the file, along with its original file name, even after fragmentation.
 Once your files are found, it allows you to restore it to a folder of your choice.

 There is currently no way to install Data Rescue to a USB, as there is no portable version available.
-Therefore, Data Rescue should be installed to a separate physical drive than the one you’re recovering from.
+Therefore, Data Rescue should be installed to a separate partition or physical drive than the one you’re recovering from.

 Not hard at all.
 Once installed, you simply open the application and follow the on-screen instructions.
 You’ll first be asked what you’d like to do, then what drive to scan, then what scan you’d like to run.
 Once the scan is complete, you can choose what files you want to recover.